Zaki978/European-Soccer-SQL-Data-Project/README.md

 ### 1. League Competitiveness Analysis
 - **Highest Average Goals**: The 2019 Bundesliga season recorded the highest average goals per game at 1.6.
+- **Total Games Held**: La Liga, Premier League, and Serie A each recorded the highest number of total matches played, with 2,660 games, whereas the Bundesliga has a total of 2,142 games since each team plays 34 games per season as opposed to 38 in the other three leagues.
 - **Points Gap**: The Premier League has the highest average point gap (68.86) between top and bottom teams, while the Bundesliga has the lowest (59.00).
-This ranking remained the same when calculating the gap between the top and bottom four teams although the
-- **Total Games Held**: La Liga, Premier League, and Serie A each recorded the highest total matches played, with 2,660 games, whereas Bundesliga has a total of 2,142 games
+This ranking remained the same when calculating the gap between the top and bottom four teams, indicating that the disparity is consistent across a broader group, not just driven by a few standout teams.
+The larger average point gap in the Premier League suggests a more pronounced disparity between the strongest and weakest teams, where the strongest teams dominate, reducing competitiveness.
+The Bundesliga's smaller average point gap could signify a more balanced league; however, it is important to factor in that fewer games are played in the Bundesliga, and hence, teams earn fewer points per season, leading to smaller point gaps.

 <img src="https://github.com/Zaki978/Project-Portfolio/blob/main/assets/Point%20Gap%20by%20League.png" alt="Leagues Point Gaps" width="800" height="200">